 by Barry Germansky

-Richard Kelly’s Donnie Darko (2001) proves there is no such thing as genre outside the enterprise of convenient label-making.
+Richard Kelly’s Donnie Darko (2001) proves that genre does not exist outside the enterprise of convenient label-making.
 Due to the malleability of language, any work of art can fit the description of any genre.
-The film is an angst-ridden, time-traveling sampler of eras past and resurrected, a Rebel Without a Cause for the twenty-first century set during the presidency of Ronald Wilson Reagan.
-Of course, there has never been a different time, and this rebel, like its even wiser older brother, has more genuine causes than its parents.
+Kelly’s film is an angst-ridden, time-traveling sampler of eras past and resurrected, a Rebel Without a Cause for the twenty-first century set during the presidency of Ronald Wilson Reagan.
+This rebel, like its even wiser older brother, has no shortage of genuine causes.